Chapter 14 : Reunions and Weddings

 “I see Gabrielle is looking somewhat upset,” his dad nodded towards the younger sister of Fleur.

-“Come to think of it, she hasn’t looked very happy in the last few weeks...”
-Bill shook his head, frowning as he thought back.
+“I don’t think she’s looked very happy in the last few weeks…” Bill shook his head, frowning as he thought back.

-Fleur considered her younger sister before shrugging.
-“I think it is more her age.”
+Fleur considered her younger sister before shrugging daintily.
+“I theenk eet ees more ‘er age.”

 Bill gave a worried look at Gabrielle when he noticed that she had slumped in her seat.
-She had gone too still, then looked around much too quickly.
+She had gone too still and then looked around much too quickly.
 Whatever she saw or didn’t see apparently didn’t agree with her because her face began to cloud up.

 Hermione, for one, was glad when Bill and Fleur left.
-Once they threw handfuls of flower blossoms over the couple before they Apparated, it was time for everyone else to leave.
+They threw handfuls of flower blossoms over the couple before they left, then it was time for everyone else to leave.
 Once it was only the Weasleys and Tamsin, Hermione sagged into the couch.
 “Do I have to see Aunt Mable, Aunt Aranid or Aunt Arachia again?” she asked the room at large.